 Having comprehensive information as to how, where and when Section 35 rights can or cannot be practiced is critical for the protection of those rights.

-MNP is concerned about attempts to define and separate “traditional uses” of land and water by Aboriginal peoples from the exercise of their treaty and Aboriginal rights.
-We hold that Section 35 of Canada’s Constitution does not make this distinction, but rather protects Aboriginal peoples’ activities and places including and not limited to, hunting, fishing, trapping, gathering, sacred and ceremonial activities, transfer sites, feasting, teaching and storied places.
+We have adopted this terminology to illustrate that “traditional uses” of land and water by Indigenous peoples are not separate from the exercise of their treaty and Indigenous rights.
+Section 35 of Canada’s Constitution does not make this distinction, but rather protects Indigenous peoples’ activities and places including and not limited to, hunting, fishing, trapping, gathering, sacred and ceremonial activities, transfer sites, feasting, teaching and storied places.

-When used within an environmental assessment, Aboriginal Rights Studies play a critical role in identifying adverse impacts to Aboriginal and treaty rights.
-MNP will advise proponents to use this information to ensure regulatory requirements are satisfied.
+When used within an environmental assessment, Indigenous Rights Studies play a critical role in identifying adverse impacts to Indigenous and treaty rights.

-MNP strives to find tailor-made solutions for collecting and documenting Aboriginal Rights Study information.
-MNP will ensure confidentiality measures to protect representation of Aboriginal Rights Study information, supported through enhanced data management security.
+MNP strives to find tailor-made solutions for collecting and documenting Indigenous Rights Study information.
+MNP will ensure confidentiality measures to protect representation of Indigenous Rights Study information, supported through enhanced data management security.